Overview of Minnesota Mortgages

 For homebuyers looking for a part of Minnesota to call their own, there are resources out there to help you in your mortgage process.

 The City of Lakes Community Land Trust Homebuyer Initiated Program offers grants to low- to moderate-income families to help them buy a home.
 The HIP Affordability Investment Grant reduces the amount of mortgage financing needed to purchase a home in Minneapolis.
-These grants range from $25,000 to $60,000 depending on the income and size of the household.
+These grants range up to $58,500 depending on the income and size of the household.
 The Rehab Grant offers up to $25,000 for homeowners to repair their Homebuyer Initiated Program-purchased home.

 The Minnesota Housing Mortgage Credit Certificate (MCC) Program offers a tax credit of up to $2,000 per year for first-time homebuyers in the Twin Cities area.
 This helps to reduce the buyer’s federal income tax.

 And the United States Department of Agriculture Rural Development offers a program in rural Minnesota communities to help residents secure affordable housing.
-It is worth checking to see if you quality from a loan or grant from the USDA.
+It is worth checking to see if you qualify for a loan or grant from the USDA.

 Minnesota Mortgage Taxes

 Minnesota charges transfer taxes on real estate transactions.
-Deed taxes are $1.65/$500 or 0.33% and mortgage registry taxes are $0.23/$100 or 0.23%.
+Deed taxes are 0.33% and mortgage registry taxes are 0.23%.
 Discuss this tax with your lawyer or accountant before buying.
 In Minnesota transactions, the seller typically pays this fee.

 If you are a homeowner in Minnesota and you itemize deductions on your taxes, take note that you are allowed to deduct the mortgage interest you pay from your taxable income on both your federal income taxes and your state income taxes.